 A newsroom is more than a place to store press releases—it’s the beating heart of your brand.
 Unconvinced?
 Buckle up, and I’ll take you for a spin to discover how a newsroom can help you increase your impact and grow your brand.

-What is a newsroom?
+What is an online newsroom?
+A definition

-Mediaroom, press page, media center, or newsroom, whatever you call it, its the public face of your brand.
-In today’s 24-hour news cycle, your newsroom allows you to update journalists, shareholders, and the public with the click of a button.
+Mediaroom, press page, media center, or online newsroom, whatever you call it, its the public face of your brand.
+In today’s 24-hour news cycle, your online newsroom allows you to update journalists, shareholders, and the public with the click of a button.

 Here are our top ten reasons why you should add a newsroom to your marcomms channels: